loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 Loki4j uses standard Java HTTP client by default.
 If you want to switch to Apache HTTP client, please see [this](apacheclient.md) page.
-HTTP settings are the same for both Java And Apache clients:
+Below are the HTTP settings same for both Java and Apache clients:

 |Setting|Default|Description|
 |-------|-------|-----------|